The Real Cost of Full-Time RV Living

 Some of these costs won’t change much from your average home costs, such as personal care and clothing costs.
 However, items like laundry, health insurance, and even pet expenses can change a bit on the road.

 Laundry costs can add up while RVing.
 Doing laundry while living in an RV can be a challenge.
 Some campgrounds have on-site laundry facilities that you can use for a fee.
-However, these can be expensive, costing $4-6 per load.
-You might want to install a washer/dryer combo unit if you have a large RV.
+However, these can be expensive, with average costs of $4-6 per load.
+If you have a large RV, you might want to install a washer/dryer combo unit.

-Health insurance is another cost that can be different while on the road.
+Health insurance is another fixed expense that can be different while on the road.
 If you have a health plan through your employer, you may be able to continue that coverage while traveling.
 However, check with your insurance provider to ensure you’re still covered while away from home.
-You may also consider a healthcare sharing plan like Liberty Healthshare or Samaritan Ministries.

-Our Other Costs
+Our Other Misc.
+Costs

-Laundry: $15
+Laundry: $12

-Clothing: $82
+Clothing: $65

-Personal Care: $35 (personal care items, haircuts, etc.)
+Personal Care: $43 (personal care items, haircuts, etc.)

-Health & Dental: $128
+Health & Dental: $135

-Amazon Prime: $11 recurring monthly charge
+Amazon Prime: $11 ($132 annually)

-iPhone Cloud Storage: $10 recurring monthly charge
+iPhone Cloud Storage: $10 monthly

-Travel Memberships: $21 ($252 annually)*
+Travel Memberships with Credit Cards: $21 ($252 annually)*

-TOTAL: $520
+TOTAL: $673

 *Travel memberships include multiple credit card annual fees that we use for travel hacking, earning points, etc.